-Bill Richardson, the former Democratic governor of New Mexico and United Nations ambassador during the Clinton administration, died at the age of 75 on Friday.
+Bill Richardson, the former New Mexico governor and United Nations ambassador known for his humanitarianism, has died at the age of 75.

 Richardson "passed away peacefully in his sleep" at his home in Chatham, Massachusetts, Mickey Bergman, vice president of the ex-governor's Richardson Center for Global Engagement, said in a statement on Saturday.
 No cause of death was revealed.

 A Democratic Party mainstay for decades, Richardson began his political career as a congressman from New Mexico.
 He became known on the global stage in 1997, when he was tapped by former President Bill Clinton to be the American ambassador to the United Nations.
 Richardson served as ambassador for 18 months before becoming energy secretary, a role he would continue until the end of the Clinton era.